 By: Edith Bracho-Sánchez, MD, FAAP

 Have you ever wondered why babies get vaccines starting from the day they're born?
-One big reason: the youngest of us need the protection the most.
-It's also the time in your child's development that their immune system works best with the vaccine.
+One big reason: the youngest of us are most at risk of diseases.
+It's also the time in your child's development that their immune system learns the most from the vaccine.

 Childhood vaccination is essential because it helps provide immunity before kids are exposed to potentially life-threatening diseases.
 Of all the age groups, babies are more often hospitalized, and sometimes die, from the diseases we can prevent with vaccines.
 That's why most of the childhood vaccines are recommended during your baby's first 12 to 18 months of life.

-Did you know?
-By the time a child is old enough to start school, they will be protected from 14 diseases!
-From birth to age 6, infants and children get vaccines to protect them from hepatitis A and hepatitis B, rotavirus, diphtheria, tetanus, acellular pertussis, Haemophilus influenzae type b, polio, pneumococcal disease, measles, mumps, rubella, varicella and influenza.
+By the time a child is old enough to start school, their immune system will be equipped to resist 15 diseases!
+From birth to age 6 years old, infants and children get vaccines, so their immune system is ready to respond when they are exposed to hepatitis A and hepatitis B, rotavirus, diphtheria, tetanus, whooping cough (pertussis), Haemophilus influenzae type b, polio, COVID, flu (influenza), pneumococcal disease, measles, mumps, rubella and chickenpox (varicella).

 Immunization schedule for babies & young kids

 The Centers for Disease Control and Prevention, the American Academy of Pediatrics and other medical groups, have all agreed on a schedule for immunizations for kids.
 This

 recommended schedule is based on research showing us the best timing for each vaccine dose.

 Your pediatrician keeps track of your child's vaccines.
 They make sure your child is protected at the right time.